Gianbho/gianluca-tramontano-counter/README.md

 ## Link to the Web App

 Try the app!
-Here's the link: <a href="https://silly-haibt-08e50e.netlify.app/"></a>
+Here's the link: <a href="https://silly-haibt-08e50e.netlify.app/">My counter project</a>

 <!-- ROADMAP -->
 ## Roadmap